revaturelabs/interviewquestions/Python/Python-Datatypes/Tuple.md

   ii) `tuple1 = (1, 2, 3)`

-- In python, both `list` and `tuple` looks similar as they both can store any type of data in it but there are some difference that makes both of them distinct.
+- In python, both `list` and `tuple` looks similar as they both store any type of data in it but there are some difference that makes both of them distinct.
 Some of the following differences are:

  i) `Lists` in python are mutable, whereas tuples are immutable.

- ii) We can use `append()` or `insert()` to add elements to a list, but in `tuple` `append` and `insert` are not present.
+ ii) We can use `append()` or `insert()` to add elements to a list, but in `tuple`, `append` and `insert` are not present.

  iii) We can use `pop()` or `remove()` to delete an element from the `list`, but in `tuple` we cannot delete elements.

  iv) Use `list` when you have to perform manipulation operations on data such as insertion or deletion.
-Use tuple when you have frequently access the elements without changing.
+Use tuple when you have frequent access to the elements without changing.

- v) Using [] brackets we can create `list`.
+ v) Using [] brackets, we can create `list`.
 Using `()`, we can create `tuple` in python.

 </blockquote>
   </details>

 ---

-2.What are the built-in methods present in `tuple`?
+2.What are the built-in methods in `tuple`?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)